 While the attached PDF looks legitimate, when compared to the W-8BEN tax form available for download on the IRS website, we see that the form in this email asks for much more personal information, like passport number and bank account details.

 Even though the email appears to originate from “irs.gov”, which is a registered domain for the IRS, further analysis reveals that this email is actually spoofed—authentication fails for this message and the true sender domain is “huaweimobilewifi.com.”
 This is a Chinese registered domain that has no relation to the IRS.

-Result: By sending the completed form and specified materials, the victim would release extremely sensitive information that could ultimately lead to identity theft.
+Should the target bypass this and send the completed form and specified materials, they would release extremely sensitive information that could ultimately lead to identity theft.
 Additionally, the tax form asks for bank account information which, if filled out, would compromise the account of the victim and possibly lead to financial loss.

-Trend: IRS email scams have been around for many years and do not show any sign of relenting.
-Just in the past month we have dedicated three blog posts to these impersonation attacks.
+IRS email scams have been around for many years and do not show any sign of relenting.
 Although the IRS warns on their website that they will never ask for personal tax information via email, these scams continue to defraud taxpayers across all industries.

 To see how Abnormal can protect you and your employees from identity theft, request a demo today.